Session Replay and Metrics

 A replay of each Session is featured in the Sessions page.
 This replay is a capture of the webpage, not a video, and can be inspected with your Chrome DevTools.

 The Live Debug URL is a URL that can be used to inspect the Session in real-time.
+This allows for human-in-the-loop debugging, and can be used to debug the Session in real-time.

-The Copy Debug URL
+Copy Debug URL

 button is available in the Session Inspector only when the a live Session is running.